HELSINKI CITY MUSEUM'S FILMS

 The City Museum programming includes some 100 movies about Helsinki.
 Their length varies from ten minutes to two hours and they are shown daily, non-stop at Kino Engel, Sofiankatu 4.
 There is no entrance fee to the movies.

 Most of the movies are in Finnish.
-All the Helsinki City Museum films available can be found at the corresponding Finnish web page.
-Swedish-language movies are shown in larger entities once a month, whereas English-language films can be viewed on afternoons in June, July and August.
+All available films and the film schedules can be found at the corresponding Finnish web page.

 PRESENTATION OF THE ENGLISH-LANGUAGE FILMS

 Alvar Aalto (1898–1976), a member of the Finnish Academy, was as versatile as he was brilliant.
 He was not only an architect but also a versatile designer, notable of furniture and a painter – in a word, a great artist.
 He can justifiably be considered one of the most gifted architects of this century.
 (18 min)

 The short film tells the story of Helsinki, how the people together built a small rural village into a modern metropolis, the heart of the nation.
 The most important events in the history of the city are presented in the film.
 (27 min)

 Helsinki, for ever is a montage film on the city of Helsinki by the award-winning Finnish film director and writer Peter von Bagh.
 The film is a portrait of Helsinki and its “soul”, as well as an essay on Finnish culture in general.
 Its collage of best Finnish film, fiction and documentary alike over a period of a hundred years, produces a dazzlingly original film in its own right.